oceanprotocol-archive/OEPs/13/README.md

 * assetId - DID of the asset with the fixed prefix
 * price - in the free/commons scenario the price is zero
-* ownerReward - the fixed number of tokens to be received by the OWNER (the PUBLISHER in this scenario)
-* providerReward - the fixed number of tokens to be received by the PROVIDER (OCEAN PROTOCOL in this scenario)

 Example of `releasePayment` method parameters using the DDO format: